corecompete/sas94-viya/README.md

 	SAS 9.4 software order details required to download the sasdepot.

 * A resource group that does not already contain a Quickstart deployment.
 For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).
+* All the Server types you select must support [Accelerated Networking](https://azure.microsoft.com/en-us/updates/accelerated-networking-in-expanded-preview/) and [Premium Storage](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd)
-* Refer [SAS QuickStart Deployment Guide](https://github.com/corecompete/sas94ng-viya/blob/master/SAS-Quick-Start-on-Azure_v1.pdf) for more information.
+* Refer [SAS QuickStart Deployment Guide](https://github.com/corecompete/sas94grid-viya/blob/master/SAS-Quick-Start-On-Azure_v1.pdf) for more information.

 <a name="Download"></a>
 ### Download SAS Software for 9.4 and Viya